 #OnThisDay 29 February 1788 the first pardon was granted to James Freeman by Governor Arthur Phillip.
 Freeman had been found guilty of stealing flour in the fledgling Colony and his pardon was conditional on him becoming the Colony's public hangman.

-The convict James Freeman was found guilty in the Criminal Court on 29 February 1788 of stealing flour.
+On 29 February 1788, James Freeman was found guilty in the Criminal Court of stealing flour.
 The fledgling Colony was barely a month old, and supplies of food were limited.
 Theft of such items was therefore viewed with the utmost seriousness, hence the draconian death sentence that was handed down.
 This punishment was at once severe, merciful, and pragmatic.

 There was a need to find someone to undertake the task of dispatching condemned felons via the hangman’s noose, and who better than a convict who could hardly refuse the job offer, given the alternative.
 This condition applied up to the time he had served his original sentence of 7 years.